 Baly is a dynamic, compassionate, and highly skilled Special Educator with a deep commitment to providing neurodivergent-affirming therapy.
 As a father of a neurodivergent child, Baly brings a personal and insightful understanding of the importance of creating supportive, inclusive environments that empower children to thrive.
 He values family time and maintains a balanced lifestyle through surfing and yoga, which helps him stay centred and attuned to the needs of those he works with.

-Baly’s therapeutic approach integrates the Collaborative & Proactive Solutions (CPS) model and Positive Behaviour Support (PBS), emphasising skill development, mutual understanding, and problem-solving strategies.
+Baly’s therapeutic approach integrates the Collaborative & Proactive Solutions (CPS) model, DIR Floortime and Positive Behaviour Support (PBS), emphasising skill development, mutual understanding, and problem-solving strategies.
 These techniques foster positive relationships between children and caregivers, promoting a nurturing and empowering environment for growth and learning.

 With nearly 20 years of experience working with neurodivergent children aged 3 to 18, Baly has developed a keen understanding of the unique sensory, emotional, and cognitive needs of each child.
 He incorporates sensory and emotional regulation techniques that help children feel calm, centered, and in control of their bodies and emotions, while also supporting their social and developmental growth.

-Baly holds a Bachelor of Arts with a Diploma of Education and is an Advanced-trained Early Start Denver Model (ESDM) therapist.
+Baly holds a Bachelor of Arts with a Diploma of Education and has undertaken training in Early Start Denver Model (ESDM) therapist.
 His extensive training includes speech and communication support, emotional and sensory regulation, visual and structured supports, social skills development, fine motor skills enhancement, and school readiness/transition strategies.

 Copyright © 2025 NeuroGlimmer - All Rights Reserved.